 Watch the sunset at the Tour Montparnasse Viewing Deck

-At 210 meters tall, the Tour Montparnasse will provide one of the best views in Paris that will impress everyone!
-Tickets cost 12 euros, and I’d recommend heading up there around sunset so you can admire the views both during sunlight and nighttime.
+At 210 meters tall, the Tour Montparnasse will provide one of the best views in Paris that will impress everyone and make your Paris itineraries truly memorable!
+Tickets cost 12 euros, and I’d recommend heading up the short walk around sunset so you can admire the views both during sunlight and nighttime.

 Image provided by The Montparnasse Tower Panoramic Observation Deck press team – Photopoint.com